 CARES Act provides temporary fringe benefit for employer repayments of employee student loans

 The Coronavirus Aid, Relief and Economic Security (CARES) Act has provided a wide range of programs that affect employee benefit plans, employers and employees.
 One benefit that has flown under the radar is a new, temporary tax-qualified student loan repayment plan.
-Section 2206 of the CARES Act allows employers to claim a tax deduction for repayments of employee student loans, and allows employees to exclude these payments from taxable income, in amounts up to $5,250 a year.
-In essence, the CARES Act treats student loan payments as an education assistance fringe benefit.
-Normally, such benefits may be paid only for …
+Section 2206 of the CARES Act allows employers to claim a tax deduction for … Continue Reading

 Stop and review COVID-19 distribution and loan forms carefully